Luo-Yihao/FaithC/README.md

 ![Compare](imgs/WUKONGCOMPARE.png)

 Faithful Contouring thus provides both a practical mesh processing pipeline and a standardized tokenized format (FCT) that can be directly integrated into learning-based 3D reconstruction and generative modeling.
 Check [here](imgs/Comparision_FCT.pdf) for detailed comparisons with traditional SDF+MC pipelines.
+VAE reconstruction results can be found [here](imgs/FCT_VAEComp.pdf).

 ## How It Works